Lake Chapala, Mexico

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "When we started looking at the money we would have to live on after retirement, I realized that I would never be able to quit work and live comfortably.
 We started looking at places we could live.
 We wanted to be close enough to hop up to the states to see family but be able to afford to retire.
 Mexico was the obvious answer.
 After much internet research, I stumbled on Lake Chapala.
 My husband and I knew nothing about Mexico.
 His vision was from the old westerns.
 There is a group that provides a week long seminar that will answer all of your questions and also show you the fun side of the area.
 We booked a trip 3 months away.
 I used the time to look at real estate offerings.
 I had limited funds.
 This is a cash economy so it had to be a house I could afford.
 They have an MLS listings here so I could check out everything.
 I contacted a realtor and he helped weed out houses that had issues or less than savory neighborhoods.
 I wanted city water, a pressurized/filtration water system and city sewer.
 Many houses are on septic so I knew that I might have to make a compromise there.
 We had 14 houses on the final list.
 We bought the second one we had looked at and we paid cash.
-And it is on city sewer," explained one expat living in Lake Chapala, Mexico.
+And it is on city sewer," said one expat who made the move to Lake Chapala.

 "We made a discovery trip here in July.
 Loved the place and stayed a month...
 We toured the entire area and eliminated those areas that were a bit far out or did not meet our needs.
 We sold our home in the states in three days which spurred us to find a home...
 We have a dog and two cats that made renting a bit of a hassle so we decided to buy.
 I made another trip in September and we decided on one of the homes we had previewed earlier.
-It is a smaller gated community (7 homes) and we are quite delighted," said one expat in Ajijic .
+It is a smaller gated community (7 homes) and we are quite delighted," mentioned one in Ajijic .

 What is a typical expat home or apartment like in Lake Chapala?

 "We live in a single family dwelling that shares side walls with my neighbors.
 It is 2 story with 3 bedrooms and 2 baths.
 Houses are made with brick or cider block with a skin coat of concrete.
 Many houses have beautiful, lush gardens with indoor/outdoor living.
 We chose not to have one.
 Many people have maids and gardeners but it was not in our budget.
 Square footage of houses include covered porches so be aware of that.
-We looked at one house that a porch was 1/3 of the square footage which left very little living space," commented one expat who made the move to Lake Chapala.
+We looked at one house that a porch was 1/3 of the square footage which left very little living space," said one expat who made the move to Lake Chapala.

 What is the average cost of housing in Lake Chapala?